AMiNo-13/Online-Retail-Time-Series-Analysis-Forecasting/README.md

 ### The Model and Results

+Here I am going to show my weekly trend and forecast graph:

 <img width="430" alt="Screen Shot 2021-01-03 at 10 26 02 PM" src="https://user-images.githubusercontent.com/62824675/103538764-b3bdb480-4e4b-11eb-847b-30158bea385b.png">

+By the graph you can see a upward trend in sales and high peack sales before holidays.
+My forecast is closely align with the true values which is good, showing an overall increase trend after a small decrease, but there still is room improvement.

+Lets check on some top products graph outputs:

 <img width="433" alt="Screen Shot 2021-01-04 at 6 20 00 AM" src="https://user-images.githubusercontent.com/62824675/103544519-149dba80-4e55-11eb-9947-3d96bb69a911.png">